PHOTO © András Dijkema

 NOMINATION FOR LOHENGRIN

-Michiel Dijkema has been nominated for the Estonian Music Prize 2024 for his sensational production of Wagner’s Lohengrin.
-After Rossini’s La Cenerentola, a production that won the Eesti Teatrikunsti Muusikalavastuste Award, and a controversial production of Strauss’ Die Fledermaus, Michiel Dijkema returned to the Estonian National Opera Tallinn last season as director and set designer for Lohengrin (premiere 25 May 2023, conductor: Arvo Volmer / costumes: Jula Reindell).
+Michiel Dijkema has been nominated for the Estonian Music Prize for his sensational production of Wagner’s Lohengrin.
+After Rossini’s La Cenerentola, a production that won the Eesti Teatrikunsti Muusikalavastuste Award, and a controversial production of Strauss’ Die Fledermaus, Michiel Dijkema returned to the Estonian National Opera Tallinn last season as director and set designer for Lohengrin (conductor: Arvo Volmer / costumes: Jula Reindell).
 The production was greeted with enormous enthusiasm by the audience and press and the performances are completely sold out.

 -------